fpvout/DigiView-Android/README.md

 If there is any issue, please check on our [Discord server](https://discord.gg/uGYMNByeTH), some people might help you there.

+## Known Issues
+- It is recommended you do not launch the app prior to plugging in, and to back out of app when done (not minimize).
+Currently this can result in multiple instances of the player.

 ## Development
  - We will put more info here in the near future.